dpwiese/personal-website/content/posts/react-native-gomobile.md

 ## Adding Flexibility to Types

-For example, say we have an array of x-y points in our React Native app, where each element is an object:
+For example, say we have an array of x-y points in our React Native app, where each element is an object and the y value may represent a string, number, etc.
 ```js
 { x: number, y: any }
 ```

-where the y value may represent a string, number, etc.
-You can do this using an empty interface.
+This can be accomplished using an empty interface.

 ```go
 type value struct {